Policies and procedures

 Direct deposit will remain active until you request that it be changed.
 Currently, direct deposit is only available for student refunds.
 Refunds resulting from Parent PLUS Loans are mailed to the parent who originated the loan unless the parent has requested the refund go to the student when they completed the PLUS Loan application.

-Refunds are processed on a daily basis and may occur before all charges are posted to your account.
+Refunds are processed on a daily basis during peak times and may occur before all charges are posted to your account.
 You are responsible for paying any subsequent charges as they appear on your monthly billing statement.

 Refund of Charges

 Refunds because of dropped hours or withdrawal from S&T are processed on a daily basis as well.
 If you drop course hours or withdraw while classes are in session, a portion of your class fees may be credited to your account, based on the university’s refund policy.
-For the official refund policy, visit cashier.mst.edu.
 Credits may be used to satisfy an outstanding balance on your account.
 Your financial aid award may also decrease as a result of add/drop activity.
 Therefore, a drop in hours or a withdrawal does not automatically result in a refund owed to you.
 With the exception of a Parent PLUS Loan refund, all refund checks are issued in the student’s name.

 Special Situations